Skip to content

 {}

-We provided the chatbot with a tool called check_new_messages earlier, and the LLM will request a tool call if the user requests it.
+We provided the agent with a tool called check_new_messages earlier, and the LLM will request a tool call if the user requests it.

 result.tool_calls